gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 ## Separate projects

 Before we go any further, it is important to take stock of your localization string content items.
-Creating culture versions of each item doesn’t increase your number of Content Items so you’re unlikely to be jumping up through plans.
+Creating culture versions of each item doesn't increase your number of Content Items so you're unlikely to be jumping up through plans.
 However, the number of localization string Content Items is something to keep in mind.
 Also, consider the number of environments/projects you have in your subscription, which could multiply the number of Content Items you have in total.

 We would always advocate pragmatism when creating your content models.
 In addition, maybe consider creating the localization strings as a separate project that feeds into all the projects that need to utilize them.
 This is a solution that has worked across several of our projects and ensures that all localized strings are available to all projects and all environments, removing the overhead for updates.

 ## Summary - A recap of the steps involved in creating localized content in Kentico Cloud

-There’s a lot to consider there so let's recap:
+There's a lot to consider there so let's recap:

 - Create a Content Type for localize string items.
 - Add appropriate Content Items with the values for each localized string item.